plepe/pgmapcss/doc/database-API.md

     # list)
     # e.g. `[ '"amenity"=\'bar\' and "name" is not null', '"foo"=\'bar\'' ]`
     # => `'("amenity"=\'bar\' and "name" is not null) or ("foo"=\'bar\')'`
-    # You may define the datatype of the return value
+    # You may define the datatype of the return value, with the exception of
+    # False -> the conditions will be dropped
     def merge_conditions(self, conditions):
         pass
 ```